Georgina Swan, editor, CIO Australia

 T.C.
 Seow, editor, CIO Asia

-Most significant story of 2011: The tsunami in Japan.
+: The tsunami in Japan.
 Aside from numerous lives lost, various businesses were either destroyed or so adversely affected that global supplies of products and materials took months to restore.
 A timely reminder for CIOs to look beyond the obvious when implementing business continuity and disaster recovery plans.

 2012 crystal ball: Tablets will go mainstream.
 More powerful tablet devices will replace desktops and laptops for email, social computing, communications, and knowledge sharing.